witsgroup-1/campus-infrastructure-management-docs/docs/README.md

 - `faculty`: User’s faculty or department (string)
 - `is_tutor`: Indicates if the user is a tutor (boolean)
 - `is_lecturer`: Indicates if the user is a lecturer (boolean)
+- `{bookings}`: Contains all the bookings that the user made in the form of documents(collection).
+-`{courses}`: Contains all the user's courses in the form of documents(collection).

 **Example Document:** <br>
-In the example below, the user should be able to make venue bookings since the `is_lecturer` field is set to `true`.
-If it was set to `false`, they would not have the priviledge to book venues.
+In the example below, the the staff user should be able to make bookings for lecture halls, meeting rooms, tutorial rooms, and exam venues since the `is_lecturer` field is set to `true`.
+If it was set to `false`, they would not have the priviledge to do so.
 > ```json
 > {
 >   "name": "John",